inivekin/abosa/abosa.typ

-There's benefit when things equate when small an large share rules that spanned frae dust tae planets, both collate, an mountains ridge like grains of sand.
+There's benefit when things equate when small an large share rules that spanned frae dust tae planets, both collate, the mountains ridge like grains of sand.
 The sharpened drop wi random crag is cliff-face that reminds o mood, when cheeks would sink an eyes would bag